A Guide to Claiming Work-Related Depression Compensation

 - Raise a grievance - if your employer takes no effective steps to address the situation, you can raise a formal grievance.

-Once you have brought your situation to your employer's attention, they must make best endeavours to reduce or remove the source of the stress, wherever practicable.
+Once you have brought your situation to your employer's attention, they must make best endeavours to reduce or remove the source of stress.

-These measures may be large changes or small adjustments.
-The employer should work with you on a plan to meet your specific needs.
-Common measure taken include:
+Measures may be large changes or small adjustments.
+The employer should work with you on a plan to meet your specific needs, which may include:

 - Changes to working hours, reduced number of days and/or flexi-time